 Research that proves without a shadow of a doubt that mold is not only dangerous, it is downright deadly.

 A 2005 study titled, Fungi and fungal toxins as weapons, published by The British Mycological Society, had said this about molds (fungi) used as bioweapons says it all;

 The facts are that germ and toxic mold warfare has been used for hundreds, if not thousands of years.
 For example, in 1346, the Tatars catapulted plague-infected corpses into an Italian trade settlement in Crimea.
-The Spanish conquistadors used biological warfare used in the 1500’s against Indigenous peoples in the Americas.
-It wasn’t until the 1950’s that the first documented use of molds (fungi) were used for bio-weapons in warfare, and it became more prominent in the 1980’s when the U.S. accused Vietnam and allies of using mycotoxins (fungal poisons) in Laos and Cambodia which became known as “yellow rain.”
+The Spanish conquistadors used biological warfare used in the 1500s against Indigenous peoples in the Americas.
+It wasn’t until the 1950’s that the first documented use of molds (fungi) was used for bio-weapons in warfare, and it became more prominent in the 1980s when the U.S. accused Vietnam and allies of using mycotoxins (fungal poisons) in Laos and Cambodia which became known as “yellow rain.”